Hunger in The Heartland

 Hunger can affect people from all walks of life.
 Many Americans are one job loss or medical crisis away from food insecurity – but some people, including children and seniors, may be at greater risk of hunger than others.
 The problem of food insecurity has been exaggerated by the pandemic.

-In Walworth County, 44% of families report food insecurity at some point during the year.
+In Walworth County, 33% of families report food insecurity at some point during the year.

-According to a recent study by United Way, 42% of Wisconsin and 44% of Walworth County residents are considered Asset Limited Income Constrained Employed (ALICE).
+According to a recent study by United Way, 42% of Wisconsin and 33% of Walworth County residents are considered Asset Limited Income Constrained Employed (ALICE).
 This is the new face of hunger, the working poor who struggle to afford life's basic necessities.
 Based on information from Feeding America studies, 53% of this population have high blood pressure, 59% have unpaid medical bills and 32% have a member with diabetes.
 As high as 82% report purchasing the cheapest food available, even if they knew it was not the healthiest option, in order to provide enough food for their family.

 We are Volunteer Driven!

 Our funding comes from the community and gracious donors throughout Walworth County.
 Approximately 10% of our food is provided by The Emergency Federal Assistance Program.
 The balance of our food is purchased from local farms, distributors and wholesalers as well as Feeding America and The Hunger Task Force.

 Senior Hunger in America in 2022